Cellular-Nanoscience-Group/.github/profile/README.md

 <br><br>This document explains the basic structure and functions of our organisation and the rules to ensure smooth collaboration.
 <br>First, you need to download and install Git locally on your machine to sync your work with remote GitHub repositories:
 <br>[https://git-scm.com/downloads](https://git-scm.com/downloads)
-<br>Additionally, if you haven't already done so, please create your own GitHub account [here](https://github.com/).
+<br><br>Additionally, if you haven't already done so, please create your own GitHub account [here](https://github.com/).
 You will then be invited to become a member of the organisation.
-This is the only way we can manage the onboarding and offboarding of individuals, the soon-to-be mandatory 2FA, as well as the security of all repositories and the Nanoscience GitHub account.
+This is the only way we can manage the onboarding and offboarding of individuals, the soon-to-be mandatory 2FA, as well as the security of all repositories and the Cellnano GitHub account.
 Thank you!

 ---